Finite Population Identification and Design-Based Sensitivity Analysis: The Role of Balance in Covariates

 This equation shows that the magnitude of imbalance in potential outcomes depends directly on the magnitude of imbalance in covariates.
 It also depends on the magnitude of imbalance in the residuals, which is controlled by $\lambda$.
 In particular, for $\delta \coloneqq \sqrt{N (1-\lambda) \var(Y)}$, $\Exp[U(1) \mid X=x] \in [-\delta,\delta]$ for each $x \in \{0,1\}$.
 Hence

-This bound combined with the observed imbalance in covariates directly constrain the imbalance in potential outcomes, which is the source of identifying power behind the covariates.
+This bound combined with the observed imbalance in covariates directly constrain the imbalance in potential outcomes, which is the source of identifying power of covariates.
 A similar analysis applies to balance in $Y(0)$.
 Note that this discussion is for intuition only; section \ref{sec:covariatesIdentification} describes how we obtain identified sets in general.

-In section \ref{sec:valueOfRandomization} we discussed how randomization guarantees approximate balance asymptotically.
-In contrast, randomization does not imply anything about the value of $R_{Y(x) \sim q(W)}^2$; it is a population level parameter that does not depend on how treatment is assigned.
-Consequently, we cannot use randomization to calibrate the magnitude of its lower bound, $\lambda$.
-However, keep in mind that assumptions like \ref{assump:approxCovariateLinearityALT} are not necessary for drawing tight conclusions about ATE asymptotically; this is shown in the second part of theorem \ref{thm:randomizationGood}.
-Their main purpose is to provide tighter bounds in finite populations.
+Random assignment of treatment does not imply anything about the value of $R_{Y(x) \sim q(W)}^2$; it is a population level parameter that does not depend on how treatment is assigned.
+Consequently, we cannot use random assignment of treatment to calibrate $\lambda$.
+However, assumptions like \ref{assump:approxCovariateLinearityALT} are not necessary for drawing relatively tight conclusions about ATE in large finite populations, as in the second part of theorem \ref{thm:randomizationGood}.
+Rather, additional assumptions like \ref{assump:approxCovariateLinearityALT} can be useful to provide tighter bounds in \emph{smaller} finite populations.

 We conclude this section with several remarks about the literature.
 First, covariate balance is sometimes examined to test whether treatment was actually randomized.
 Here we simply assume treatment was in fact randomized.
 Second, the traditional design-based inference framework primarily uses covariates to motivate different choices of test statistics, with the goal of increasing the power of hypothesis tests.
 For example, see \citet[section 5.9]{ImbensRubin2015} or \cite{ZhaoDing2021}.
 This approach, like ours, uses covariates to derive stronger conclusions about the parameter of interest.
 Mathematically, however, our approach uses covariates for identification and does not rely on hypothesis testing theory.
 Finally, covariates are also used to define the parameter of interest (e.g., \citealt{AbadieAtheyImbensWooldridge2020}).
 In principle this can be done in our approach too, but we leave this to future work (also see section \ref{sec:beyondATE}).